jnasholm/fhc-pwm/README.md

 When the first actuator is switched on, the indicator to run the circulation pump is also switched on.
 When the last actuator is switched off, the indicator to run the circulation pump is also switched off.
 This can be used to start and stop the circulation pump if needed.

+### Summer mode
+This is the active state (2) for the actuators.
+No thermostat function or modulation is in effect.
+All actuators are switched on and the indicator to run the circulation pump is also switched on.

+The controller enters summer mode when the outdoor temperature is above the configured level.
+This mode will maintain circulation in all zones regardless of current heat demand.

 ### Manual mode
-This is the idle state (0) for the actuators.
+This is the idle state (3) for the actuators.
 No thermostat function or modulation is in effect.
 The actuators are operated in the front-end through manual switches, one for each zone.
 Each actuator remains energised until the corresponding switch in the front-end is turned off.

 ## Front-end configuration and control